 The leather industry in Pakistan is reportedly the second-largest exporter after textile.
 It suffered a considerable blow last year at the hands of a global pandemic, high costs, and a dynamically competitive international market.
 Biogas is another renewable but undervalued energy source that has the capacity of producing 12-16 million m3/day of biogas.

 Besides the need for government initiatives in quality and quantity improvements, Pakistan also lacks proper research and development (R&D) in the livestock sector to formulate and introduce effective technologies and measures.
 The country only spends 0.1% of its GDP on R&D while the global average stands at 3% and it may be even higher for developed countries.

-Precision agriculture is a farming concept that involves everything from satellites imagery, GPS, tractors mounted sensors, and remote sensing (sensor placed in soils) to drones for collecting data, putting it through statistical analysis and mapping it, and then optimizing the practices aimed at the highest yields without the least resource wastage and environmental damage.
-There are few examples of the application of this concept in the private dairy farming sector but the broad adoption hasn’t been noticed in crop and horticulture businesses, not even on the large farms.
+Precision agriculture is a farming concept that involves everything from satellites imagery, GPS, tractors mounted sensors, and remote sensing (sensors placed in soils) to drones for collecting data, putting it through statistical analysis and mapping it, and then optimizing the practices aimed at the highest yields without the least resource wastage and environmental damage.
+There are few examples of the application of this concept in the private dairy farming sector but the broad adoption hasn’t been noticed in crop and horticulture businesses, not even on large farms.

-The Agricultural Sector of Pakistan and the Potential of High Value Crops
+The Agricultural Sector of Pakistan and the Potential of High-value Crops

 “This year we are going to approve a project where we are growing tea on an area of 25,000 acres; we are creating history; we plan to complete the proposed tea plantations over the next five years,” remarked Jamshed Iqbal Cheema, the special assistant to the prime minister on agriculture and food security, on his visit to National Tea and High-Value Crops Research Institute (NTHRI) at Shinkiari, Mansehra.